inBeat/inbeat-website/content/top-influencers/instagram/food/south-korea/seoul/_index.md

 ---
-title: Top 10 Food Instagram Influencers In Seoul In 2023
+title: Top 10 Food Instagram Influencers In Seoul In 2024
 description: >-
-  Find top food Instagram influencers in Seoul in 2023.
-Most popular hashtags: #foodie #food #ootd.
+  Find top food Instagram influencers in Seoul in 2024.
+Most popular hashtags: #ootd #seoul #food.
 platform: Instagram
-hits: 11
+hits: 13
-text_top: Identify the top-rated Instagram profiles on inBeat.
+text_top: Analyze the top-rated Instagram profiles on inBeat.
-text_bottom: inBeat holds 11 Instagram influencers like this in Seoul, South Korea for you to pitch.
+text_bottom: Our platform aggregates 13 Instagram influencers like this in Seoul, South Korea for you to collaborate.
 profiles:
   - username: "cosyfoxes"
     fullname: >-